noelwelsh/noelwelsh.com/_posts/2013-02-25-the-case-against-the-case-against-bandit-testing.md

 ---
 layout: post
 title: "The case against the case against bandit testing"
-description: ""
+description: "No really, bandits work."
-category:
+category: opinion
-tags: []
+tags: [ml, big-data, online-learning, bandit]
 ---
 {% include JB/setup %}

 Dan McKinley, Principal Engineeer at Etsy, recently posted (The Case Against Bandit Testing)[http://mcfunley.com/the-case-against-bandit-testing].
 While is some ways a good post (it quotes me several times) I believe it overgeneralises from Etsy's experience and makes a few incorrect assumptions about how bandit algorithms work.
+Let me attempt to address them.

 The post starts innocently enough.
 Dan sets out to tell us why Etsy doesn't use bandit testing.
-Now if we restrict the discussion to Etsy anything reasons Dan gives are valid.
+Now if we restrict the discussion to Etsy, any reasons Dan gives are valid.
 Maybe Etsy doesn't use bandits because they don't like the name, or they already have enough money, or they heard that everyone else was and they want to be different.
 Their company their rules.
 However by the end of this first section Dan has already expanded the scope of discussion to make general comments about bandit testing.

 ## Traffic Police